 - Timber battens/panelling with either a paint or stain finish.

 - Fibre-cement sheeting with a paint finish.

-- Cast in-situ concrete.
+- · Cast in-situ concrete.

 - Metal sheet.

 - Finished colours should reflect the Valley Lake colour palette.

-- Eaves must be a minimum of 600mm width, except where encroaching into adjoining boundary. - Eaves may encroach into boundary setbacks in accordance with allowable encroachments (Refer Section 6, Setbacks and Encroachments). - Undercrofts (e.g. parking areas, porch entry and rear patio areas) and eaves must be lined. - All lining joints must either be concealed or expressed.
-Expressed joints must respond to joints in adjoining wall areas where appropriate.
+- Eaves must be a minimum of 600mm width, except where adjoining a boundary. - Eaves may encroach into setbacks in accordance with allowable encroachments (Refer Section 13, Setbacks and Encroachments). - Undercrofts (eg parking areas, porch entry and rear patio areas) and eaves must be lined.